TimCinel/ActionSheetPicker/README.md

 - [Maintainer and Contributor](#maintainer-and-contributor)
 - [Credits](#credits)

-Since the [Tim's repo](https://github.com/TimCinel/ActionSheetPicker) is outdated, I forked from his repo and implement a bunch of UI fixes, crush-fixes and different customisation abilities.
+Since the [Tim's repo](https://github.com/TimCinel/ActionSheetPicker) is not support iOS 7+, I forked from his repo and implement iOS 7-8 support, and also bunch of UI fixes, crush-fixes and different customisation abilities.

 New updates will be added only in this repo.